kevinxin90/smartapi-kg.js/README.md

     ```javascript
     await meta_kg.constructMetaKG(includeReasoner = true);
     ```

+  - Option 3: Load Meta-KG from SmartAPI specs with tags equal to biothings

+    ```javascript
+    await meta_kg.constructMetaKG(includeReasoner = false, tag="biothings");
+    ```

-  - Option 3: Load Meta-KG from a local copy of SmartAPI specs included in the package
+  - Option 4: Load Meta-KG from a local copy of SmartAPI specs included in the package

     ```javascript
     //Alternatively, you can also sync load SmartAPI specs from a local copy within the package